 April 12th: BBC2 TV - "In Concert" .

 30 minutes of Steeleye in concert.
 Per Radio Times listing but no further performance details.
-Episode was wiped by the BBC
+Episode was wiped by the BBC.
+Described as: "Traditional folk music, supplied at 240 volts by our most recent transatlantic musical export"

 Some dates are supporting Procol Harum.
+'A very chaotic tour by all accounts with a very demanding and badly planned itinerary with lots of travelling.
 'All Dressed Up and Nowhere to Go' appeared as an encore, all part of the 'rockers encore' that the band frequently did at the time.
 According to NME they could command 4 times the fee of last year due to rising popularity.
+This tour was very costly because Jo Lustig was racking up a large amount of expenses getting the band around and it was partly the reason the band changed manager as Jo wasn't optimising the opportunities of these tours and was putting too much on 'Band Expenses'.

 8th Ash Grove in Los Angeles California